Faezeh-Kh/My-Personal-Website/content/authors/admin/_index.md

 Currently, I am a visiting researcher in the Department of Business Informatics – Software Engineering ([WIN-SE](https://se.jku.at/)) at [JKU University](https://www.jku.at/en) (Linz, Austria), working with [Antonio Garmendia](https://se.jku.at/antonio-garmendia/) and [Manuel Wimmer](https://se.jku.at/manuel-wimmer/).
-This is a secondment plan defined by the [Lowcomote project](https://www.lowcomote.eu/) to establish collaborations between people involved in the project.
+This is a secondment plan defined by the [Lowcomote](https://www.lowcomote.eu/) to establish collaborations between people involved in the project.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.